Create the perfect farmhouse wall decor using old chippy windows.

 With the chalk paint dry, I added two D-Rings to the back of the frame.
 These are placed on the upper part of the frame, at opposite ends, for easy hanging.

 To add the bottles, I looped some twine around the top of the frame and tied on the milk bottles.
 I first knotted the twine around the neck of the bottle and then wound it around (approximately 5 times).
 I double-knotted it again, making sure it was secure.

 When the holiday season arrives, you can change out the bottles and stems for something else.
-I went with bells and greenery.
+I went with bells and a faux pine sprig.

 Love it?
 Pin it!